suzieh/myWalkableCity/README.md

 ## Deployment

-The MyWalkableCity is deployed with Render here
+The [MyWalkableCity application](https://mywalkablecity.onrender.com/) is deployed with Render (note on 0.1 CPU plan, can be slow to update given data sizes).

 ## Description of other Python scripts